FengDenny/Project-Form/README.md

 ### `npm start`

-To run this project in localhose, simply cd into "client" folder and run `npm start`
+To run this project in localhost, simply cd into "client" folder and run `npm start`

 ## Project Hosted on GitHub pages